Careers Lead – Mrs Siobhain Walter

 Careers is everybody’s responsibility.
 See below a brief outline of what this involves at West Lakes Academy.

-Careers Lead ● Ensure the careers programme is adequately resourced to deliver the agreed careers plan. ● Work closely with the Careers and Enterprise Adviser to maintain a strong link with local ● Complete a minimum of 1 days’ work experience each year in a local business to understand how the school could best serve its business community. ● Audit current teaching practices in terms of careers delivery. ● Report progress to the ALG team. ● Ensure you engage with all your stakeholders including, Local Authority, Local Colleges and |
+Middle Leader with overall responsibility for careers provision ● Ensure the careers programme is adequately resourced to deliver the agreed careers plan. ● Recruit, retain and support the careers leader. ● Work closely with the Careers and Enterprise Adviser to maintain a strong link with local employers and to continuously improve on the careers service provided at the Academy. ● Act as the ‘careers champion’ to ensure that whole school acceptance of the careers plan is achieved! ● Complete a minimum of 1 days’ work experience in a local business to understand how the school could best serve its business community. ● Audit current teaching practices in terms of careers delivery. ● Prepare and deliver the careers plan. ● Report progress to the SLT team. ● Bring any problems that you are unable to resolve to the attention of the SLT. ● Ensure you engage with all your stakeholders including, Local Authority, Local Colleges and Universities, SLT, teachers, support staff, students, parents, local businesses and guest speakers. ● Put systems in place to ensure that you deliver measurable year on year improvements to the careers programme. ● Be the Academy focal point on all matters relating to careers education and training and ensure the SLT are kept informed of industry or legislative changes which may impact their responsibilities.

-Head of Sixth Form responsibilities ● Ensure all Y12 students have prepared draft CVs and/or personal statements. ● Support the careers leader to deliver appropriate activities ● Support the students with their individual career action plans, paying particular attention to those in the NEET risk group. ● Work with the senior lead for careers education to ensure students make a smooth transition to year 12 and are supported onto the right pathway. ● Support in the organisation of work experience ● Organise the individual Inspira interviews. |
+Head of Sixth Form responsibilities ● Ensure all Y12 students have prepared draft CVs and/or personal statements. ● Support the careers leader to deliver appropriate activities and work experiences. ● Support the students with their individual career action plans, paying particular attention to those in the NEET risk group. ● Work with the senior lead for careers education to ensure students make a smooth transition to year 12 and are supported onto the right pathway. ● Support in the organisation of work experience ● Organise the individual Inspira interviews.

-Heads of Year responsibilities ● Take responsibility for careers education, information advice and guidance for their respective year groups, ensuring all students participate in year group CEIAG activities. ● Disseminate all CEIAG information to form tutors and ensuring all year students receive any advice needed. ● Support the Lead in Careers with delivery of activities and aspects of the program to ensure its effectiveness to all students during tutor and assembly times. ● Organise regular employer engagement assemblies and report these through social media. |
+Heads of Year responsibilities ● Take responsibility for careers education, information advice and guidance for their respective year groups, ensuring all students participate in year group CEIAG activities. ● Disseminate all CEIAG information to form tutors and ensuring all year students receive any advice needed. ● Support the Lead in Careers with delivery of activities and aspects of the program to ensure its effectiveness to all students during tutor and assembly times. ● Organise regular employer engagement assemblies and report these through social media.

-Middle Leaders, Teachers, form tutors and teaching support staff responsibilities ● Ensure you are familiar with the school careers plan and its objectives. ● Ensure that career readiness and careers education are embedded in your lesson plans. ● Review your lesson plans in relation to linking to current jobs and career pathways. |
+Teachers, form tutors and teaching support staff responsibilities ● Ensure you are familiar with the school careers plan and its objectives. ● Ensure that career readiness and careers education are embedded in your lesson plans. ● Review your lesson plans in relation to linking to current jobs and career pathways. ● Monitor the effectiveness of your embedded activities and improve as necessary. ● Feedback specific student needs (or opportunities) to the Careers Leader. |

-Administrative and support staff responsibilities ● Support the careers leader in delivering the careers plan and achieving its objectives. ● Contribute towards the development of an atmosphere (within the school) of learning, confidence and ambition. ● Explore and adopt measures which enable you to deliver your services efficiently. ● Support communications and planning of work experience opportunities |
+Administrative and support staff responsibilities ● Support the careers leader in delivering the careers plan and achieving its objectives. ● Contribute towards the development of an atmosphere (within the school) of learning, confidence and ambition. ● Explore and adopt measures which enable you to deliver your services efficiently. ● Support communications and planning of work experience opportunities. |

 Gatsby Benchmarks